Al0den/metalgpu/metalgpu/README.md

 assert(all(buffer3.contents == [i * 2 for i in range(buffer_size)]))

-buffer1.release() # This isnt required, pythons should automatically release it buffer2.release() buffer3.release()
+buffer1.release() # This isnt required, python can do it alone buffer2.release() buffer3.release()
 ```